tum-fml/vda5050_connector/README.md

 ```console
 git clone https://github.com/idealworks/VDA-5050-Connector.git
 ```
-Clone the `vda5050_msgs` repository (currently not in use, since needed msg are part of this repo, we will commit this to the msg repo):
+Clone the `vda5050_msgs`repository:
 ```console
 git clone https://github.com/ipa320/vda5050_msgs.git
 ```
 **Note**
 Currently, we did not send a merge request to the vda5050_msgs repository and some additional msgs are part of our repository.
 In order to use our msgs, do the following after cloning the vda5050_msgs repository:
-* copy the .msg files found in /msg from VDA-5050-Connector (this repo) into the msg files of the vda5050_msgs
+* copy the .msg files found in /msg from VDA-5050-Connector (this repo) into the /msg folder of the vda5050_msgs repository
 * replace the CmakeLists.txt in the vda5050_msgs repository with the one within the /msg/CmakeLists of the VDA-5050-Connector.

 Build and source the workspace:
 ```console